-The Novel Factory has all its major areas accessible via a navigation down the left-hand side, and these are the sections:
+The Novel Factory has all its major areas accessible via a navigation menu down the left-hand side.
+These are the sections:

-We won’t go into each of the sections in detail here as it would take too long.
-Instead, we’ll focus on the feature we found most useful as we were getting started with the tool.
+We won’t go into every one of the sections in detail here as it would take too long.
+Instead, we’ll focus on what we see as the most useful features.

 The Roadmap is similar to the Snowflake method of novel writing, where you start with a simple idea and methodically expand on it until you have a whole novel.

 This incredibly detailed novel writing guide takes you through each step in the process of building your novel:

 - Beginning with your premise (or what your story is about)